-A professional editor since 2007, I love to make English do what my clients need it to do.
-I am an international traveler (I have incurable wanderlust), hiker, outdoor-lover, enjoy connecting with people, and teaching English as a Second Language when I have the time.
+A professional English-language teacher and editor since 2007, I love to make English do what my clients need it to do.
+I am an international traveler (I have incurable wanderlust), hiker, outdoor-lover, enjoy connecting with people, and helping people succeed.
 I live in Montreal, Canada.

 Interesting – such a strangely-spelled word, but it makes sense when you know the origin.
 The English noun queue comes from Middle French queu, quewe, queuue, cueue (with many other variant spellings) and Old French cue or coe “tail,”.
 All of a sudden it is not so strange!